stateset/stateset-js/README.md

 // Note: Using `window.getEnigmaUtils` is optional, it will allow
 // Keplr to use the same encryption seed across sessions for the account.
-// The benefit of this is that `statesetjs.query.getTx()` will be able to decrypt
+// The benefit of this is that `stateset.query.getTx()` will be able to decrypt
 // the response across sessions.
 ```